Moonrise (film): Production

 In December 1945, Paramount Pictures purchased the rights to adapt Theodore Strauss's yet-to-be-released novel, which was serialized by Cosmopolitan in August and September 1946, and published as a book that October.
 Two independent producers purchased the film rights from Paramount, and reportedly spent $40,000 on advertising for the novel.
 The duo was unable to secure a completion bond, and were sued by William Wellman, whom they had hired as the film's director.

 The film was ultimately made by Republic Pictures with Frank Borzage as director.
 It was a relatively high-budget film compared to Republic's Westerns, which usually cost around $50,000.

 Reception

 The film flopped at the box office.
 The New York Times wrote that "the book towers above the picture" despite the latter's fidelity to the source.
+Eddie Muller listed it as one of his Top 25 Noir Films: "Relentlessly romantic optimistic Frank Borzage is the last guy you'd expect to turn out an effective film noir, but this was his sound era masterpiece, redemptive ending and all."

 Accolades

 Nomination: Moonrise received an Oscar nomination for Best Sound Recording (Daniel J. Bloomberg) in 1948.